 Stretching Too Long may be Bad for Muscle Growth

-Just about every fitness book, magazine, article recommends to stretch before, during, and after exercise but have also been told to stretch before, during, and after workouts to stretch the connective tissue surrounding muscle cells to prevent injury.
-Stretching is thought to expand the muscle sheaths, which will allow the connective tissue to expand and allow for more growth of the muscle bellies.
+Just about every fitness book, magazine, article recommends to stretch before, during, and after exercise but have also been told to stretch before, during, and after workouts to stretch the connective tissue surrounding muscle cells to prevent injury and affect your range of motion.
+Stretching and warm-up is thought to expand the muscle and hamstring strength, which will allow the connective tissue to expand and allow for more muscle growth of the muscle bellies.
 Researchers put the stretching theory to the test and examined muscle IGF-1 responses.
-Thirty people were randomly assigned into one of three training groups: a) static stretching before strength training, b) static stretching before each training set, and c) no stretching before or during exercise.
+Thirty people were randomly assigned into one of three training groups: a) static stretch and dynamic stretching before strength training, b) static stretching before each training set, and c) no stretching before or during exercise.
 Strength and IGF-1 levels were collected at the beginning (pre-test) and end (post-test) of the entire experimental procedure.
 The outcome was not positive for stretching before exercise.
 The group that did not stretch showed a significant increase in strength with all exercises, whereas the groups that stretched before or during exercise had increases in strength for only certain exercises.
 Researchers found that the group that did not stretch showed higher values of IGF-1 when compared with the other groups.
-It has been concluded that not stretching can more effectively increase muscle strength as well as basal serum IGF-1 levels.
-So despite what you have been taught for years, stretching is not good before or during exercise.
+It has been concluded that not stretching can more effectively increase muscle group and strength as well as basal serum IGF-1 levels.
+So despite what you have been taught for years, dynamic stretch and hamstring stretch is not good before or during exercise.
 If you decide to stretch, make sure it’s afterward.

 STRENGTH AND POWER